farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-08-Service-Orientation.md

 A helpful trick, imagine you were to offer every component of your software as a REST API.
 The api would obviously be a set of operations that accepts and returns determined data structures.
 Each operation would need to be clear and complete.
 For scale and reliability, it wouldn't be able to rely on keeping state server-side.

-The [service-orientation wikipedia article](https://en.wikipedia.org/wiki/Service-orientation) is suprisingly helpful and succinct.
+The [service-orientation wikipedia article](https://en.wikipedia.org/wiki/Service-orientation) is surprisingly helpful and succinct.

 ## Replaced Object-Oriented Ideas
 It helps to understand the Object-Oriented approach that service-orientation is replacing.
 Just about every OO tutorial will have some animal-based example.
 We'll say turtles.
 First you ask what a turtle has, what a turtle does, and what it is.